Another interesting email conversation about how to get rid of white ants.

 Thank you for your interesting question (and your unintended flattery).

-PS if you dip a toothpick in some ointment or Vaseline and use it to pick up a soldier with a honey brown head, it will not move while you take its portrait and email it to me for ID or use this form
+PS if you dip a toothpick in some ointment or Vaseline and use it to pick up a soldier with a honey brown head, it will not move while you take its portrait and email it to me use this form